 - Finally, a closed-head foam-water sprinkler can be installed.

 with the use traditional technologies

 As described above, all four traditional methods of protection require an already available water supply source of large capacity that is often simply not available at these smaller regional and remote airports.
 In many locations, the water main loop either has to be brought near the new hangar, with the associated infrastructure costs or as is often the case, adequate water pressure and quantity is simply not available!

 Other times, water is available but the total water requirement of these four types of foam-water systems require the use of expensive high capacity water pumps, either electric or diesel powered, with their associated hardware.
 Drainage requirements for such large volumes of water are often totally overlooked and can be quite substantial.

 Due to the very competitive business environment owners of small commercial operations and airlines work in, the investment necessary to fit such systems quickly becomes prohibitive and the hangar often ends up without adequate fire protection or, as is often the case, only partially protected.
 Insurance premiums rise and the local authority having jurisdiction often hounds the owners to do something about this added risk.

-A new solution is available
+solution is available